zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 Is specifying the server root and not a sub directory.

-Then save and restart ngnix for the settings to take effect.
+Then save the edits to the `links.conf` and restart ngnix for the settings to take effect.

 ~~~
 killall -9 nginx php5-fpm -u $(whoami)
 ~~~

-The wait 5 minutes for it to restart.
+You will need to wait up to 5 minutes for it to restart.

+**Important note:** Please note you may need to clear your browser cache for changes to reflected in your current browser session.